-You might find that you prefer to carry on taking medication for many years, if it helps you remain stable and able to get on with your life.
-Alternatively you might take medication to start with, but then develop alternative strategies for coping without drugs.
-You may also have developed your own views about how long you will need to take medication for, based on your past experiences.
+You might prefer to take medication for many years if it helps you to feel stable and get on with your life.
+Or you might take medication to start with, but then develop other ways of coping.
+You may also have views on how long you'll need to take medication for, based on past experiences.

 When I am taking lamotrigine, things are generally more stable.
 I feel calmer and less at the mercy of unpredictable and extreme mood changes.
 I find it hard to commit to taking medication on a long-term basis, but I know that I would find things easier if I did.